Loren G. McCollom

 Loren G. McCollom (April 15, 1915 – May 15, 1982) was a fighter pilot during World War II and a major general in the United States Air Force.
 He flew a P-47 Thunderbolt based in England and was shot down over France in November 1943 and was a prisoner of war.
 He was commander of the 67th Tactical Reconnaissance Group during the Korean War.

 Early life and education

 Loren G. McCollom was born in Ritzville, Washington in 1914 and graduated from Ritzville High School in 1932.
 He attended Washington State College in Pullman and graduated in 1937.

 McCollom joined the United States Army Air Corps in 1939 was commissioned as a reserve second lieutenant in 1940.
 His first assignment was aircraft commander in the 8th Pursuit Group at Langley Field, Virginia.

 World War II

-McCollom was assigned command of the 6lst Fighter Squadron, 56th Fighter Group in 1942.
+McCollom was assigned command of the 61st Fighter Squadron, 56th Fighter Group in 1942.
 In August 1943 he assumed command of the 353rd Fighter Group in England and was promoted to lieutenant colonel.
+On 17 August during the Schweinfurt–Regensburg mission, McCollom shot down Heinz Kemethmüller of Jagdgeschwader 26 who bailed out injured.

 On 25 November 1943 McCollom P-47D Thunderbolt was hit by flak while strafing the Ft.
 Rouge Aerodrome, Saint-Omer, France.
 He survived but was severely burned and spent the remainder of the war as a POW at Stalag Luft I.